The-Obstacle-Is-The-Way/Clarity-AI-Frontend/config/README.md

 # Configuration Directory

-This directory contains configuration files for various tools and environments used in the Novamind Frontend project.
+This directory contains configuration files for various tools and environments used in the Clarity-AI Psychiatry Digital Twin frontend project.

 ## Structure